 He also undertook secondments to work in the public sector.
 Professor Davis held senior posts with the Queensland Government as Commissioner for Public Sector Equity with the Public Sector Management Commission (1990-1993), Director-General of the Office of the Cabinet (1995-1996) and Director-General of the Department of the Premier and Cabinet (1998-2002).

 Professor Davis was appointed a Companion of the Order of Australia on Australia Day 2002 and a Fellow of the Academy of the Social Sciences of Australia in 2003.
-The University recognised Professor Davis with the honorary degree of Doctor of the University in 2006, and by renaming the Business 2 Building on the Nathan Campus as the Glyn Davis Building in 2010.
+The University recognised Professor Davis with the honorary degree of Doctor of the University in 2006, and by renaming the Business 2 Building at South Brisbane (Nathan) as the Glyn Davis Building in 2010.

 Professor Glyn Davis